|If your CM cycle is||you can accumulate

-If the Sponsor does not issue a record, then one of the following is needed:
+If the event Sponsor or Provider does generate a participation record, then any one of the following will be acceptable:

-The AIHA Educational Transcript is a complete record for any AIHA course (i.e., PDC, Webinar or Road Course) or Virtual Conference if it shows "passed".
-However, it is only a registration receipt for any physically-attended AIHA conference (i.e. an additional record will be needed, see above).
+NOTE: the AIHA Educational Transcript is a complete record for any AIHA PDC, Webinar, Road Course or Virtual Conference if it shows "Passed".
+However, it is only a registration receipt for any physically-attended AIHA conference.
+This means that an additional record will be needed to verify physical presence in the event city.
 Also, the transcript cannot be used for any non-AIHA event.